matthirten13/BIS15W2020_mkramer/README.md

 # BIS15W2020_mkramer
-# Matthew Kramer
+## Matthew Kramer
+Animal Biology Major currently working in Siddique Lab (Nematology)

 ## Repository Info
 My repository for BIS 15 @UC Davis during Winter 2020

-## Personal Info
-Animal Biology Major currently working in Siddique Lab (Nematology)

 ## Reason for R
-R is a useful tool for analyzing large datasets and enabling others to reproduce your results
+R is a useful tool for analyzing large datasets and enabling others to reproduce your results.